Season 2, Episode 4: “The Riddle of the Sphinx”

 Flashing between current time and the past, Bernard uncovers a lever in the rock of the cave.
 He and Elsie find an entrance into a facility just inside.
 He can’t remember where it leads.
 They head in, anyway.
 Might as well.
 Down an elevator, they come across a lab where a massacre occurred.
 They also find one of the synthetic people, the workers we’ve seen watching, working, building underground before.
 They’re like semi-sentient drones.
 Elsie kills it, then goes about filling Bernard up with some much needed fluid.

-Out on the plains of Westworld, an Indigenous tribe hold settlers hostage, including Grace (Katja Herbers) who washed up on shore, and Ashley Stubbs (Luke Hemsworth).
-Seems like Grace is determined to stick around, not as eager to leave as Stubbs.
+Out on the plains of Westworld, an Indigenous tribe hold settlers hostage, including Emily (Katja Herbers) who washed up on shore, and Ashley Stubbs (Luke Hemsworth).
+Seems like Emily is determined to stick around, not as eager to leave as Stubbs.
 I’m super curious about her character, plus the inclusion of the other parks in the Delos Destinations branch of Delos Incorporated.

 Sitting down for a nip of booze, Mr. Black and Lawrence are held at gunpoint by Major Craddock (Jonathan Tucker) and his boys, after Dolores Abernathy (Evan Rachel Wood) pulled a fast, smart one on them recently.
 They decide to tie old William up, and Lawrence; the latter’s family are hostages, too.
 Craddock has most certainly gone off the rails after his paths crossing with Dolores and Teddy Flood (James Marsden).
 And it’s getting ultraviolent.
 Well, Mr. Black’s good at making deals, specifically when he knows more than some of these hosts about the valley beyond and such.